Ludovic Antal: Final years

-After 1965, Antal was one of the voice-overs at Teleenciclopedia, the popular-science show on Romania's state television.
-He also achieved notoriety and much public success with his readings from Octavian Goga, especially later in 1968, which marked Goga's 30th commemoration.
-This tour took him to Ciucea, where his performance was witnessed by Goga's widow Veturia, as well as by philosopher Ion Petrovici and sculptor Milița Petrașcu.
-By contrast, Antal's performance at Ion Minulescu's commemoration, in February 1968, was poorly rated by journalist Nicolae Carandino, who saw his interpretation as "too clumsy, too technical" for Minulescu's "easy-going" nature.
+Illness and death

 In June 1969, Nottara introduced a number of "literary matinees for the youth" with a stage adaptation of Garabet Ibrăileanu's Adela; Antal appeared in it as Doctor Codrescu.
 Writer George Astaloș praised his acting, with its "delicate discretion", and noted that Antal had long been absenting from the theater.
 Carandino was also impressed by Antal, one of "our best thespians".
 He wrote: "this is the first time we see him granted any sort of more significant role.
 One would be hard-pressed to understand why theater directors, dramaturges, authors alike, have been neglecting to even note that Ludovic Antal was alive these past five years [Carandino's emphasis]."

 According to Pascu, Adela was Antal's most memorable stage performance.
 Also in June 1969, he was a member of the jury, as well as a guest performer, at the Eminescu Days in Botoșani.
 His career was soon after cut short by disease: in March 1970, after appearing at one of Petrovici's conferences to read out from Titu Maiorescu's articles, he coughed up blood; he was then diagnosed with lung cancer.
 Bedridden at a hospital in Bucharest that spring, he received an impromptu visit from colleagues Valeriu Moisescu and Vasile Nițulescu, who jumped over the fence to see him.
 Moisescu recalled: "lit up by this nocturnal visit of ours, he began to recite to us from Eminescu, in a whispering voice."

-Antal checked himself out of hospital to attend another Goga festival in Ciucea, but returned to undergo surgery.
-He was then invited by Veturia Goga to recuperate in Ciucea, but was already in serious condition when the letter reached him, and finally died that October.
+Around July 1970, while undergoing treatment, Antal was interviewed by Ion Crînguleanu for România Literară.
+He reported that he felt better, that he had gone out for beer with painter Constantin Piliuță, and that he was considering writing a book.
+The actor checked himself out of hospital to attend another Goga festival in Ciucea, but returned to undergo surgery.
+He was then invited by Veturia Goga to recuperate in Ciucea, but was already in serious condition when the letter reached him; the cancer had since metastasized to his bones, causing him "incredible suffering".
+He finally died that October.